Model Tampering Attacks Enable More Rigorous Evaluations of LLM Capabilities: Related Work

 \textbf{Weight-space (fine-tuning) attacks:} During a few-shot fine-tuning attack \citep{huang2024harmful}, an adversary can modify model weights via fine-tuning on a limited number of samples.
 For example, \citet{qi2023fine} showed that fine-tuning on as few as 10 samples could jailbreak GPT-3.5.
 Many works have used few-shot fine-tuning attacks to elicit LLM capabilities that were previously suppressed by fine-tuning or unlearning \citep{jain2023mechanistically, yang2023shadow, qi2023fine, bhardwaj2023language, lermen2023lora, zhan2023removing, ji2024language, qi2024safety, hu2024jogging, halawicovert, peng2024navigating, lo2024large, lucki2024adversarial, shumailov2024ununlearning, lynch2024eight, deeb2024unlearningmethodsremoveinformation, qi2024evaluating, yi2024vulnerability}.

-\textbf{Capability elicitation and evaluation:} Research on adversarial capability elicitation \citep{hofstatterelicitation} in LLMs has primarily been done in the context of machine unlearning \citep{liu2024rethinking, barez2025open} and jailbreaking \citep{yi2024jailbreak}.
+\textbf{Capability elicitation and evaluation:} LLMs are commonly developed by simply training them to behave desirably (e.g., with RLHF \citep{casper2023open}), but in this paper, we focus on testing targeted defenses against known, harmful behaviors.
+Research on adversarial capability elicitation \citep{hofstatter2025elicitation} in LLMs has primarily been done in the context of machine unlearning \citep{liu2024rethinking, barez2025open} and jailbreaking \citep{yi2024jailbreak}.
 Here, we experiment in these two domains.
-However, capability elicitation has also been researched in the context of backdoors/trojans \citep{zhao2024survey}, ``password-locked models'' \citep{greenblatt2024stress}, and ``sandbagging'' \citep{van2024ai}.
-In the unlearning field, several recent works have used adversarial methods to evaluate the robustness of unlearning algorithms \citep{patil2023can, lynch2024eight, lucki2024adversarial, hu2024jogging, liu2024rethinking, zhang2024does, liu2024threats}.
-Here, we build off of \citet{li2024wmdp} who introduce WMDP-Bio, a benchmark for unlearning dual-use biotechnology knowledge from LLMs.
+However, capability elicitation has also been researched in the context of backdoors/trojans \citep{zhao2024survey}, ``password-locked models'' \citep{greenblatt2024stress, hofstatter2025elicitation}, and ``sandbagging'' \citep{van2024ai}.
+In the unlearning field, several recent works have used adversarial methods to evaluate the robustness of safety fine-tuning and unlearning algorithms \citep{patil2023can, lynch2024eight, lucki2024adversarial, hu2024jogging, liu2024rethinking, zhang2024does, liu2024threats, wei2024assessing}.
+Here, we build on \citet{li2024wmdp} who introduce WMDP-Bio, a benchmark for unlearning dual-use biotechnology knowledge from LLMs.
 In the jailbreaking field, many techniques have been developed to make LLMs comply with harmful requests \citep{shayegani2023survey, yi2024jailbreak, jin2024jailbreakzoo, chowdhury2024breaking, lin2024against}.
 Here, we experiment with 9 open-source LLMs and a set of gradient-guided, perplexity-guided, and prosaic techniques from the adversarial attack literature (see \Cref{tab:attacks_defenses}).